-The form is relatively easy-to-use and understand but there are three things that you should definitely be aware of.
+No matter which you use, there are three things that you should be aware of.

-You should explain what it is you don't agree with and why.
-Give them as much detail as you can.
-If you used our Mandatory Reconsideration Request letter tool and your argument is still the same, you can just write 'please see my mandatory reconsideration request' and send another copy.
-(You probably have a copy in your email, or if you created an account with Advicenow, it will be saved there).
+You need to explain what you disagree with and why.
+If you used our Mandatory Reconsideration Request Tool to produce a letter, and your argument is still the same, you can just copy and paste that on to the form.
+(You probably have a copy in your email, or it will be saved in your Advicenow account).